Table of Contents

-With the deepest point of 157.8 meters and the average depth of 87 meters, Fuxian Lake ranks the 1st in Yunnan and the 2nd in China in terms of the depth.
-It is merely second to the deepest lake in China---a volcanic crater lake of Changbai Mountain in northeastern China.
-With the total water capacity of 18.9 billion cubic meters which is 12 times of Dianchi Lake and 6 times of Erhai Lake, the water capacity of Fuxian Lake ranks the top in Yunnan.
-Being narrow in south and wide in north, the lake covers a span of 31.5 kilometers from south to north and the average width is 6.7 kilometers (The widest part is 11.5 kilometers and the narrowest part is 3.2 kilometers.).
+With the deepest point of 157.8 meters and an average depth of 87 meters, Fuxian Lake ranks the 1st in Yunnan and the 2nd in China in terms of depth.
+It is merely second to the deepest lake in China—a volcanic crater lake of Changbai Mountain in northeastern China.
+With a total water capacity of 18.9 billion cubic meters which is 12 times of Dianchi Lake and 6 times of Erhai Lake, the water capacity of Fuxian Lake ranks the top in Yunnan.
+Being narrow in the south and wide in the north, the lake covers a span of 31.5 kilometers from south to north and the average width is 6.7 kilometers (The widest part is 11.5 kilometers and the narrowest part is 3.2 kilometers.).

-With the circumference of 90.6 kilometers, the lake is a half-closed plateau lake which is connected to Xingyun Lake by the Haimen River in the south.
-The water supplement of this lake comes from the surrounding streams, rivers, underground springs and rainfall.
-Consequently, the lake is very clear with the average visibility of 8 meters and the deepest visibility of 12.5 meters.
+With a circumference of 90.6 kilometers, the lake is a half-closed plateau lake which is connected to Xingyun Lake by the Haimen River in the south.
+The water supplement of this lake comes from the surrounding streams, rivers, underground springs, and rainfall.
+Consequently, the lake is very clear with an average visibility of 8 meters and the deepest visibility of 12.5 meters.
 In terms of water quality, the Fuxian Lake also ranks the 1st in Yunnan and it is one of the clearest inland fresh lakes in China.

 The main scenic spots around Fuxian Lake are Maotianshan Mountain, Luchong Village, Haimen River, and Gushan Island.